panieckonrad/BDA_SparkJob/README.md

 Project where we store our all spark jobs.

 # Getting Started
-For now this simple repo don't require any external dependencies aprt from sbt.version=1.4.3 Java 8 is required due to some Hadoop initialization problem with tests.
+Java 8 is required due to some Hadoop initialization problem with tests.
 (Tests on 16 were failing)

 # Build and Test
-To run unit tests it's enough to run sbt test.
+To run unit tests it's enough to run mvn test.
 No local spark installation is required.

-To deploy build the package by sbt package and manually upload to the cluster (for now), while creating new job.
-After providing the HelloWorldSpark name it should be runnable now!
+To build all the modules use command 'mvn package' and manually upload the chosen jar-with-dependencies from the chosen {submodule}/target folder to the cluster while creating new job.
+After providing the main class name (ex. com.bda.HelloWorldSpark) it should be runnable now!

+To build a submodule individually just run the command 'mvn package' inside a submodule directory.

 # Code guidelines